open-oni/oni-agent/README.md

 Open ONI currently has only web listeners which are proxied from Apache, or CLI management commands that have to be invoked manually by opening a shell on a server / in a container.
-Adding REST endpoints has proven more complex than expected, because loading large batches can several minutes.
+Adding REST endpoints has proven more complex than expected, because loading large batches can take several minutes.
 In rare cases, huge batches can even take an hour to load.
 In HTTP-land, this is an eternity.

-A client can't expect to hold a connection that long, and continuing the REST request after disconnect takes a bit of tomfoolery that starts to get brittle.
+An HTTP client can't expect to hold a connection that long, and continuing the REST request after disconnect takes a bit of tomfoolery that starts to get brittle.
 Then there's Apache reaping processes semi-randomly when RAM starts to balloon, state needing to be held in a new ONI database table, new endpoints to check if a long-running process is done, the complexity of locking down REST endpoints to only authorized connections, ....

 A true background job runner quickly proved to be out of scope for our timeline, and remotely connecting to a real bash shell was not only risky, but